Flender is a p2p lending platform that offers loans for Irish small and medium enterprises.

 Let me explain better.

 One of the loans I’ve invested has an interest rate of 10.5% and its loan term is 36 months.
 I’ve invested 50 EUR and I’m expected to receive a total of 8.51 EUR in interest during the 3 years period.
 The 8.51 EUR is only 17% return on my initial 50 EUR investment.
-That’s just a 5.7% return per year, which is a lot lower than the advertised 10.5%.
+That’s just a 5.7% return per year, lower than the advertised 10.5%.

 Flender is saying that I should reach a 10.5% annual return if I reinvest the monthly repayments into new loans.
 Because along with the interest payments I also receive each month a part of the investment principal, that is feasible.